Folding bikes are a great option for getting around town or for people short on space. As a result, their popularity has rocketed.

 2. Removing the cable carrier

 Rear roller brake torque arms on Nexus systems can make life even more challenging, so make sure you remove the retaining nut and bolt from the frame bracket first.
-It’s usually a 10mm nut with 6mm thread.
+It’s usually a 10mm nut with a 6mm thread.

-Some frames also incorporate a shifter cable guide stop on the right chainstay.
+Some frames also incorporate a shifter cable guide stop on the driveside chainstay.
 This means you’ll have to unload cable tension in the shifter plate in order to slip the cable out of the guide slot.

 With a Nexus hub, place the shifter into ﬁrst gear, which will release the tension from the cable, allowing easier removal from any cable guide ﬁxed to the frame.
 A plate incorporating a cable guide, as pictured, will be easier to deal with.